To ensure a financial inclusion referral pathway is effective, there are a number of key features that should be considered.

 Here you can find information on some key features for

 - health services together with money and welfare services to consider

-Key features that both health and money and welfare services should consider are
+Key features that health, money and welfare services should consider are

 - person-centred, accessible and sensitive approaches to the needs of patients, children and families with children

-- undertake enquiry and the provision of advice within familiar and non stigmatising settings which people trust (such as a health centre)
+- undertaking enquiry and the provision of advice within familiar and non stigmatising settings which people trust (such as a health centre)

 - formal and secure transferring of patient information between both services.